 16. Python for Dummies

-Python for Dummies cheat sheet is divided into two parts – First is the ‘String Method’ that shows you how to perform common string methods or action on a string, and the second is ‘Builtin Function’ along with their pattern and corresponding action.
+Python for Dummies cheat sheet is divided into two parts – First is the ‘String Method’ that shows you how to perform common string methods or actions on a string, and the second is ‘Builtin Function’ along with their pattern and corresponding action.

 15. Python 3 Cheat Sheet

 This memento of Python 3 focuses on elements that make it possible to start in algorithm/programming.
-It teaches you about conversions, variable assignments, statement block, boolean logic, loop control, exception and errors, integer sequence, formatting and more.
+It teaches you about conversions, variable assignments, statement block, boolean logic, loop control, exception and errors, integer sequence, formatting, and more.

 14. Python Seaborn Cheat Sheet